 DPI: 1300 | Interface: Bluetooth | Buttons: 0 | Ergonomic: Ambidextrous | Features: Multi-touch

-When Apple isn’t occupying itself by building luxury smartphones that you can unlock with your face, it was hard at work crafting one of the strangest mice we’ve ever used.
-If you found yourself doing a double take when reading the specs, you saw right – the Magic Mouse 2 lacks buttons completely.
-However, it makes up for this apparent oversight with sheer aesthetic appeal.
-This mouse is completely controlled by gestures, giving it all the benefits of a trackpad as well as a mouse.
+If you find yourself doing a double take when looking at the specs, as there are no buttons on the Magic Mouse 2.
+This mouse is completely controlled by gestures, giving it all the benefits of a trackpad, as well as a mouse.

 Navigation and comfort